eendroroy/promptlib-zsh/README.md

 ## Configurations

 The library no longer formats data.
-You will have to make your own formating.
+You will have to make your own formatting.

 ## Contributing